preciofishbone/OmniaDocsG2/pages/edit-page-variations/index.rst

 .. image:: edit-variations-4.png

 **Note!** The comparison is made between the two last versions of the main page.
-If you haven't edited the variation for a while there can be more changes made and they are not selected here - just the last changes are shown.
+If you haven't edited the variation for a while there can be more changes and they are not selected here - just the last changes are shown.

 You can of course edit the variation manually by typing the text in the right field and just use the information in the left field as a reminder, but as a quick way, machine translation is an integrated part of this functionality.